 The American Red Cross utilizes World War II archives as well as information available through Red Cross societies globally to obtain information on the fate of persons missing during World War II and the Holocaust.

 No. The Red Cross serves anyone who wishes to obtain documentation or learn the fates of family members they were separated from during the Holocaust or World War II.
 The criteria for accepting a case is that the separation occurred in Europe between 1933 and 1957 as a result of Nazi actions.

 It is well known that the Nazis and their collaborators imprisoned or killed more than 11 million people including 6 million Jews who were especially targeted for extermination.
 Polish Catholics, clergy, gypsies, Jehovah's Witnesses, Ukrainians, Russian soldiers, homosexuals, and the disabled were also targets for forced labor, medical experiments, and murder.

-During disasters, if you see or hear about any instances of people misusing the Red Cross name or logo to collect funds on behalf of Hurricane Sandy victims, or any other types of disaster-related fraud, please call the National Center for Disaster Fraud (a program under the U.S. Department of Justice), toll-free, at (866) 720-5721, or email the NCDF at email@example.com.
+During disasters, if you see or hear about any instances of people misusing the Red Cross name or logo to collect funds on behalf of disaster victims, or any other types of disaster-related fraud, please call the National Center for Disaster Fraud (a program under the U.S. Department of Justice), toll-free, at (866) 720-5721, or email the NCDF at email@example.com.
 All calls and emails will be treated as confidential.

 In non-disaster situations, if you believe that someone is posing as a Red Cross employee and fraudulently soliciting, collecting, or receiving money or material, please report it to us.